jordanjean/Meeting/ReadMe.txt

 The Google Calendar event insert is set to send a notification to the user 10 minutes before the meeting time.

-* Meetings are classified in two lists: the current meetings and the past meetings.
+* Meetings are classified in two lists: the upcoming meetings and the past meetings.
 Both meetings lists are ordered by date and the date is printed.

 ----------------------------------------CLASSES DESCRIPTION-----------------------------------------